 What are the disadvantages of vinyl flooring?

 Given what it’s made from, vinyl should not be mixed with fire.
-A burn mark on vinyl cannot be masked, and smoking should be avoided indoors in fear of damaging the floor with ashes.
+A burn mark on vinyl cannot be removed, and smoking should be avoided indoors in fear of damaging the floor with ashes.

 As already mentioned above, vinyl is not a natural material so we must also consider its polluting effects.